zyx/manual/Building.md

 	cd Fundamental
 	git submodule update --init --recursive

+If using the Rack SDK, set the `RACK_DIR` environment variable by prefixing each of the following commands with `RACK_DIR=<Rack SDK dir>`.

+Build plugin dependencies.
+(Most plugins don't require this step.)

+	make dep

 Build the plugin.

-	make dep
 	make

-If using the Rack SDK, specify its location with

-	RACK_DIR=<Rack SDK dir> make dep
+Create a plugin ZIP package.

-	RACK_DIR=<Rack SDK dir> make
+	make dist

-To build, package, and install plugins to your Rack user directory in one step, run
+Or you may build, package, and install plugins to your [Rack user folder](FAQ.html#where-is-the-rack-user-folder) in one step.

 	make install